History of the Jews in the Netherlands: Late twentieth and twenty-first centuries

 There are some 150 synagogues present in the Netherlands; 50 are still used for religious services.
 Large Jewish communities in the Netherlands are found in Amsterdam, Rotterdam and The Hague.

 Various antisemitic incidents continue to occur,.
 In 2014 a monument was defaced that was dedicated to the Jews of Gorinchem, seventy of whom were murdered in World War II.
 Commentators associate such incidents with the ongoing tensions in the Middle East.
 Esther Voet, director of the Centrum Informatie en Documentatie Israël, advised the Knesset in 2014 that Dutch Jews were concerned about what they perceived as increasing antisemitism in the Netherlands.
 Antisemitic incidents occurred during 2015: graffiti appeared in Oosterhout, a Jewish man was harassed in Amersfoort, and a Jewish cemetery was vandalized in Oud-Beijerland.

 In June 2015, De Telegraaf published results of a report on antisemitism among youths, conducted by the Verwey Jonker Institute.
-The survey revealed that antisemitism is more prevalent among Muslims: 12 percent of Muslim respondents expressed a "not positive" view of Dutch Jews, compared to two percent among Christian respondents.
-Some 40% of Muslim respondents expressed a "not positive" view for Jews in Israel, compared to 6% of the Christian respondents.
+The survey revealed that antisemitism is more prevalent among Muslims: 12 percent of Muslim respondents expressed a "not positive" view of Dutch Jews, compared to two percent among Dutch Christian respondents.
+Some 40% of Muslim respondents expressed a "not positive" view for Jews in Israel, compared to 6% of the Dutch Christian respondents.

 The ADL (Anti-Defamation League) published the "ADL Global 100" (2019), an international survey conducted in 2019 to measure antisemitic opinions in 18 countries around the world.
 According to the survey, 10% of the population in the Netherlands harbors antisemitic opinions.
 The survey was composed of eleven phrases that represent antisemitic stereotypes.
 For example, 43% of the population agreed with the phrase "Jews are more loyal to Israel than to this country", while 20% agreed with "Jews have too much power in the business world".